BrkRaw/brkraw/README.md

 - This command will also generate the BIDS_META_REF.json which allows you to set custom syntax to parse the metadata from the rawdata.
 The default reference of the current version is based on BIDS 1.2.2.
+- The bids_converter command will also generate empty template of `dataset_description.json` and `README`
 - To learn more detail, please check our example [Jupyter Notebooks](https://github.com/dvm-shlee/bruker/blob/master/examples/BrkRaw_PythonAPI.ipynb).
 ```angular2html